NFL DFS picks, Seahawks vs. Rams: Daily Fantasy lineup advice for 'Thursday Night Football'

 A divisional battle takes place on 'Thursday Night Football' as the Seattle Seahawks host the Los Angeles Rams at 8:15 p.m.
 ET.
 Davante Adams (knee/hamstring) missed practice on Monday, Tuesday and Wednesday, leaving him doubtful for tonight.
 With Jaxon Smith-Njigba and Puka Nacua ranking first and second, respectively, in receiving yards, NFL DFS stacks with their respective quarterbacks will be a popular daily Fantasy football strategy.
 However, Sam Darnold had four picks when these teams met in Week 11, while Matthew Stafford had just 130 passing yards.
 So, your NFL DFS strategy shouldn't bypass the ground games as both squads use multiple running backs.

 Potential NFL DFS picks out of the backfield include Kenneth Walker III, Zach Charbonnet, Kyren Williams and Blake Corum.
 It's all about getting the most value relative to cost when choosing options from the TNF DFS player pool.
+The weather forecasts call for an 87% chance of rain with wind gusts of 35 m.p.h., which could affect your NFL DFS strategy.
 Before making any Rams vs. Seahawks DFS picks on sites like FanDuel or DraftKings for 'Thursday Night Football,' be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every snap of NFL action, taking factors such as matchups, statistical trends, and injuries into account.
 This allows him to find the best DFS values that he shares only with members at SportsLine.
 His methodology has led to enormous cashes on FanDuel and DraftKings, including.
 In 2023, he finished tied for first in the DraftKings Millionaire Maker twice and the FanDuel Million once.
 Anyone who has followed him could be way up.